 - Many facilities do not have exit or redemption fees

-There are many lenders offering bridging finance, making rates extremely competitive, bridging lenders can come in all shapes and sizes, ranging from one-man bands to professional outfits regulated by the Financial Conduct Authority (FCA) – such an array of choice can be confusing – Roxburgh’s team of advisors are here to help.
+There are many lenders offering bridging finance, making rates extremely competitive, bridging lenders can come in all shapes and sizes, ranging from one-man bands not regulated by the Financial Conduct Authority (FCA) to professional outfits that are regulated by the Financial Conduct Authority (FCA) – such an array of choice can be confusing – Roxburgh’s team of advisors are here to help.

 To discuss your bridging and mortgage requirements in more depth please contact Roxburgh Financial Management by phone on 0345 434 9505, or email firstname.lastname@example.org or use the contact me option by clicking here